kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Distilling</summary>
-    You have great knowledge on how to purify or concentrate a variety of non-magical liquids, including the making of beverages, and have Expertise on such checks.
+    You have great knowledge on how to purify or concentrate a variety of non-magical liquids, including the making of beverages, and have <b>Expertise</b> on such checks.
   </details>

   <details>
     <summary>Identify Alchemical Substance (→ Sense-Taste)</summary>
-    You can identify potions and other alchemical substances by taste, granting Expertise on all such checks.
+    You can identify potions and other alchemical substances by taste, granting <b>Expertise</b> on all such checks.
   </details>

   <details>